-Please note that the affiliations of the recipients were current at the time of the award.
+\Please note that the affiliations of the recipients were current at the time of the award.
+7 8 Process for Nominating and Selecting Recipients of the International Prize for Biology Around August The Prize Committee selects the branch of biology for next year's Prize.

-7

-8

-Process for Nominating and Selecting Recipients of the International Prize for Biology

-(In the case of the 35th Prize)

-Around August

-The Prize Committee selects the branch of biology for next year's Prize.

 The selection committee convenes to discuss the criteria for screening candidates.

-From October

-Committee on the International Prize for Biology

-From Februar_y to mid-April

-Call issued for candidate nominations

-Selection Committee

-The selection committee invites nominations from universities, research institutions and individual researchers involved in the subject year's branch of biology Solicitations are made in both in Japan and abroad.
+Committee on the International Prize for Biology From October Selection Committee to mid-March Call issued for candidate nominations The selection committee invites nominations from universities, esearch institutions and individual researchers involved in the subject year's branch of biology.
+Solicitations are made in both in Japan and abroad.

-From May

-Review of candidates

-Selection Committee

-The selection committee members assigned to screen the candidates are experts in the subject field from Japan and abroad.

-Committee on the International Prize for Biology
+Review of candidates Selection Committee From April The selection committee members assigned to screen the candidates are experts in the subject field from Japan and abroad.
+Committee on the International Prize for Biology Around August Decide upon recipient; Issue press release The Prize recipient is chosen and his/her name is publicly announced.
+Around December Presentation Ceremony held at Meiji Kinenkan Commemorative Symposium for the International Prize for Biology The presentation ceremony is held in the presence of Their Imperial Highnesses Crown Prince and Crown Princess Akishino.

-Around August

-Decide upon recipient; Issue press release

-The Prize recipient is chosen and his/her name is publicly announced.

-Around November or December

-Presentation Ceremony held at the Japan Academy in Tokyo Commemorative Symposium for the International Prize for Biology

-The presentation ceremony is held in the presence of Their Imperial Highnesses Crown Prince and Crown Princess Akishino.
 A Commemorative Symposium is held in conjunction with the ceremony.

-The Presentation Ceremony for the 2019 Prize (Recipient: Dr. Naomi Ellen Pierce)
+The Presentation Ceremony for the 2023 Prize (Recipient:Dr.Richard Durbin)